TheSoftwareFactory/pushpenguins-ios/README.md

 # Software-Factory-iOS

 This is the test project for Jenkins.
-It's a fun game for two players. ☆ミミ
+It's a fun game for two players. ☆ミ

 ![Background](https://raw.github.com/TheSoftwareFactory/pushpenguins-ios/master/image1.PNG)